-Students sue for review, changes after Oxford High shooting - NewsBreak
+Students Sue for Review, Changes after Oxford High Shooting - NewsBreak

-About 20 students at a Michigan high school where four students were killed in a mass shooting say their constitutional rights to safety and education have been violated and that they want changes to ensure security at school, a law firm representing them said Friday.
+WEST BLOOMFIELD, Mich.
+(AP) — About 20 students at Oxford High School where four students were killed in a mass shooting say their constitutional rights to safety and education have been violated and that they want changes to ensure security at school, a law firm representing them said Friday.

 The Associated Press sent an email seeking comment from the district.